google/applied-machine-learning-intensive/v2/06_other_models/02_knn/slides.md

 * Classification
 * scikit-learn
 * TensorFlow
-and many more concepts and tools used in machine learning.
+...and many more concepts and tools used in machine learning.

 In this unit we are going to combine the concepts about classification that we recently learned and apply them using the scikit-learn toolkit.
 -->